foysalRabbi/Docker_app_demo/README.md

 # Docker-App-Demo
  This repository is for learning purpose some application and docker.
- # Just clone and run for understanding Dockerizaion application
+ > Just clone and run for understanding Dockerizaion application
+ - golan
+ - nodejs
+ - php
+ - python